Vignoble Provence Grimaud Var 30Vignoble Provence Grimaud Var 30

 Lovingly cultivated land

-You’ve also got the wine estates, rural gems dotted throughout the Grimaud region: Val de Gilly, Clos Servien, La Tourre… Wine-growers on these estates have lovingly worked their land, using the same methods, for generations, producing delicious nectar for us to share.
+Then there are the winegrowing estates, rural gems dotted here and there across the Grimaud countryside: Val de Gilly, Clos Servien, Clos des B, etc. Winegrowers on these estates have lovingly worked their land, using the same methods, for generations, producing delicious nectar for us to share.

 Les vendanges à Grimaud, Provence